 - 1. Put the module in the ingestors directory - 2.
 Remember to use monkeypatch() in its class to create automated tests for the new ingestor.
-This is a trick to have tests in the same class of its ingestor. - Create the configuration inside django admin in Ingestors_manager/IngestorConfigs ( = mandatory, ~ = mandatory on conditions) - 1.
+This is a trick to have tests in the same class of its ingestor. - - 1.
 Name: specific name of the configuration - 2.
 Python module: <module_name>.<class_name>